IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 HTNS        Heat Not Served
 IRP         Integrated Resource Planning
-LCOE        Levelized Cost of Electricity
+LCOE        Levelized Cost of Electricity mFRR        Manual Frequency Restoration Reserve (a.k.a. tertiary reserve) helps to restore the required grid frequency of 50 Hz.
+It must be fully deployable after 12.5 minutes and has a minimum duration period of 5 minutes
 NTC         Net Transfer Capacity (maximum power transfer between two nodes, zones, areas, or regions, considering the network constraints)
 OCGT        Open Cycle Gas Turbine
 PHS         Pumped-Hydro Storage